jshreyans/frontend-101/README.md

 # frontend-101
-Department of Visual Media - Frontend Assignment for CSS and Javascript
+## Department of Visual Media - Frontend Assignment for CSS and Javascript
+1. A
+  - A8 : Responsive NavBar
+    - A responsive navigation bar made using CSS flexboxes and media queries
+2. B
+  - B1 : Drums